The-Wolfson/CableChecker/JOURNAL.md

 created_at: "2025-06-22"
 ---

-# June 23rd: Initial conception and part sourcing.
+# 23rd June: Initial conception and part sourcing.

 Initial conception of the idea: an easy way for theatre techs to check whether xlr cables work.